bregman-arie/devops-exercises/README.md

 </b></details>

 <details>
 <summary>What are the advantages of Jenkins over its competitors?
-Can you compare it to one of the following systems?:
+Can you compare it to one of the following systems?

   * Travis
   * Bamboo